MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 - `sys.dm_db_task_space_usage`.
 Returns page allocation and deallocation activity by task for the database.
 For more information, see [sys.dm_db_task_space_usage (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-db-task-space-usage-transact-sql.md).

 - `sys.dm_tran_top_version_generators`.
 Returns a virtual table for the objects producing the most versions in the version store.
 It groups the top 256 aggregated record lengths by database_id and rowset_id.
 Use this function to find the largest consumers of the version store.
+Applies to the version store in `tempdb` only.
 For more information, see [sys.dm_tran_top_version_generators (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-tran-top-version-generators-transact-sql.md).

 - `sys.dm_tran_version_store`.
 Returns a virtual table that displays all version records in the common version store.
+Applies to the version store in `tempdb` only.
 For more information, see [sys.dm_tran_version_store (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-tran-version-store-transact-sql.md).

 - `sys.dm_tran_version_store_space_usage`.
 Returns a virtual table that displays the total space in `tempdb` used by version store records for each database.
+Applies to the version store in `tempdb` only.
 For more information, see [sys.dm_tran_version_store_space_usage (Transact-SQL)](../relational-databases/system-dynamic-management-views/sys-dm-tran-version-store-space-usage.md).

     > [!NOTE]
     > The system objects `sys.dm_tran_top_version_generators` and `sys.dm_tran_version_store` are potentially very expensive functions to run, since both query the entire version store, which could be very large.